impostorsguides/impostorsguides.github.io/rbenv/part-2/2-e-10-content.md

 done
 ```

-In an earlier `for` loop, we updated the `PATH` variable to include any executables which were provided by any RBENV hooks that we've installed.
-This was so that we could run that hook's commands from our terminal.

 Here, we appear to be telling RBENV which hooks the user has installed.
-This is not so that we can run that hook's commands, but so that a hook's logic will be executed when we run an *RBENV* command.
-By adding a path to `RBENV_HOOK_PATHS`, we give an RBENV command another directory to search through when that command executes its hooks.
+This is not so that we can run that hook's commands, but so that a hook's logic will be executed when we run certain *RBENV* commands.

 We're skipping ahead a bit, but [here is an example](https://github.com/rbenv/rbenv/blob/c4395e58201966d9f90c12bd6b7342e389e7a4cb/libexec/rbenv-version-name#L12){:target="_blank" rel="noopener"} of that process in action.
 The `version-name` command calls `rbenv-hooks version-name`, which internally relies on the `RBENV_HOOKS_PATH` variable to print out a list of hooks for (in this case) the `version-name` command.

 For each of those paths, we look for any `.bash` scripts, and then we run `source` on each of those scripts, so that those scripts are executed in our current shell environment.

 <div style="margin: 2em; border-bottom: 1px solid grey"></div>